foobert/gc3/lookup/README.md

 once a day or so and will look for stale/outdated information to update.
 The geocache download is limited per 24hrs and can be safely run multiple times.

-To download geocache information, you need to have your login credentials in `GC_USERNAME`, `GC_PASSWORD`, and `GC_CONSUMER_KEY`.
+To access Groundspeak API information, you need to have your login credentials in `GC_USERNAME`, `GC_PASSWORD`, and `GC_CONSUMER_KEY`.